Table of contents

 As fiber binds water in the intestine, you should also increase the amount of fiber in your diet together with your fluid intake increase your fluid intake.
 Drink an extra glass of water about 15 minutes before eating to prepare your digestive system for the fiber intake.

-Low-fiber diet: in exceptional cases, preferably without fiber
+Low-fiber diet: In exceptional cases, preferably without fiber

 For healthy people, fiber is an essential part of a balanced diet and has a variety of health-promoting effects.
 Nevertheless, there are also situations in which fiber should be temporarily avoided.